shner-elmo/pandas-db/README.md

 ```
 6.961891 GB
 ```
-As you can see, while the Dataframe size increases the DataBase object remains almost the same size.
+As you can see, while the DataBase object remains almost the same size the Dataframe increases exponentially.

 ---